hrissan/crablib/README.md

 Timers must be sorted, so they use intrusive binary heap.

 Crab stored timers in skip list for years, then in `std::set`.
-Benchmarks show that heap is 4x faster than `std::set` which is 2x faster than skiplist.
-There is rumors that 8-way heap is even faster, may be I should look into it.
+Benchmarks show that heap is 4x faster than `std::set` which is 5x faster than skiplist.
+There is rumors that 4-way or 8-way heap is even faster, may be I should look into it.

+Crab timers also have very useful optimization for the case when set timer is moved further into future (for example, some timeout is reset on every incoming packet).
+In this case new fire_time is remembered as a `moved_fire_time`, but heap is not touched.
+Instead, when timer naturally moves to the front of the heap and is ready to fire (`fire_time <= now`), if `moved_fire_time > now` timer is rescheduled, otherwise fires normally.
+With this optimization timers reach speed of 100 million resets into future per second on modern PC.

 # syscall efficiency